etetoolkit/ete/README.rst

    .. image:: https://coveralls.io/repos/jhcepas/ete/badge.png

-The Environment for Tree Exploration (ETE) is a Python programming toolkit that assists in the automated manipulation, analysis and visualization of phylogenetic trees.
+ETE (Environment for Tree Exploration is a Python programming toolkit that assists in the automated manipulation, analysis and visualization of phylogenetic trees.
 Clustering trees or any other tree-like data structure are also supported.

 ETE is currently developed as a tool for researchers working in phylogenetics and genomics.
+ETE offers specialized tools to reconstruct, compare and visualize phylogenetic trees.
 If you use ETE for a published work, please cite:

 ::